scikit-hep/awkward/docs/user-guide/how-to-create-constructors.md

 If you're willing to think about your data in a columnar way, directly constructing layouts and wrapping them in {class}`ak.Array` interfaces is the fastest way to make them.
 (All other methods do this at some level.)

-"Thinking about data in a columnar way" is the crucial difference between this method and [ArrayBuilder](how-to-create-arraybuilder) and [LayoutBuilder](how-to-create-layoutbuilder).
-Both of the builders let you think about a data structure the way you would think about Python objects, in which all fields of a given record or elements of a list are "together" and one record or list is "separate" from another record or list.
+"Thinking about data in a columnar way" is the crucial difference between this method and [using ArrayBuilder](how-to-create-arraybuilder.md).
+The builder method lets you think about a data structure the way you would think about Python objects, in which all fields of a given record or elements of a list are "together" and one record or list is "separate" from another record or list.
 For example,

 ```{code-cell} ipython3
 import awkward as ak